Un-mixing Test-time Adaptation under Heterogeneous Data Streams: Theoretical Insights

 \section{Theoretical Insights}

 To facilitate theoretical understanding of our method, we adopt the expansion-based framework~\cite{wei2020theoretical}, which offers a principled analysis of pseudo-labeling under local perturbations and neighborhood consistency, and connects these properties directly to upper bounds on model error rates.
-We first revisit the key definitions and theorems, then demonstrate how our method -- via two core mechanisms, \emph{Frequency-coherent Partitioning} and \emph{Augmentation-induced Expansion} -- effectively tightens this generalization bound, underscoring its theoretical strength in the presence of mixed domain shifts.
+We first revisit the key definitions and theorems, then demonstrate how our method effectively tightens this generalization bound under mixed domain shifts from the viewpoints of \emph{Frequency-coherent Partition} and \emph{Augmentation-induced Expansion}.